 Just like with virtual reality’s role in content, voice search has credibility with users in a world where we could all be standing by ourselves, but talking to someone without a phone near our ear.
 It’s on the wavelength of many industry professionals, and the numbers bear out voice search’s viability, with word error rate falling and the subsequent effect on long tail, conversational keywords.
 Therefore, it’s imperative that you can better understand your customers through a better understanding of their conversational tactics.
 To that end, it’s conceivable that voice search could inform search-friendly webpage updates and content planning, like an FAQ page upgrade, new blog posts, or even thought-leadership campaigns.

 We’re talking about three crucial elements of digital marketing we know inside and out, and we invite you to make the most of that knowledge.
-Call us on 01524 580777, email us or follow us on Twitter, Facebook or LinkedIn.
+Call our digital marketing agency on 01524 580777, email us or follow us on Twitter, Facebook or LinkedIn.